Andrew Knizner Player Props: Cardinals vs. Cubs

 Andrew Knizner At The Plate

-- Knizner has six doubles, five home runs and four walks while batting .228.
+- Knizner has six doubles, six home runs and four walks while hitting .226.

-- Knizner is batting .353 during his last games and is riding a six-game hitting streak.

-- In 11 games this season (30.6%), Knizner has picked up an RBI, and in three of those games (8.3%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Knizner has had an RBI in 13 games this season (33.3%), including four multi-RBI outings (10.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.